West End theatre: History

 Outside the West End, Sadler's Wells Theatre opened in Islington on 3 June 1683.
 Taking its name from founder Richard Sadler and monastic springs that were discovered on the property, it operated as a "Musick House", with performances of opera; as it was not licensed for plays.
 In the West End, the Theatre Royal Haymarket opened on 29 December 1720 on a site slightly north of its current location, and the Royal Opera House opened in Covent Garden on 7 December 1732.
 John Gay's ballad opera The Beggar's Opera ran for 62 performances in 1728, and held the record for London's longest run for nearly a century.
 It has been called "the most popular play of the eighteenth century."
 Another musical show, Tom and Jerry, or Life in London (1821), was the first London production to reach 100 consecutive performances.
 Tom and Jerrys combination of a tour of London interspersed with song and dance, gave rise to numerous similar, loosely constructed entertainments, and "planted the seeds for later musical comedy and revue".
+In 1823, Presumption; or, the Fate of Frankenstein, the first adaptation of Mary Shelley's Frankenstein, was staged at the English Opera House (renamed the Lyceum Theatre in 1834) by Richard Brinsley Peake, who also introduced the line "It lives!".
+Shelley attended a performance on 29 August 1823 and following the success of the play she wrote, "lo & behold!
+I found myself famous!".

 The Patent theatre companies retained their duopoly on drama well into the 19th century, and all other theatres could perform only musical entertainments.
 By the early 19th century, however, music hall entertainments became popular, and presenters found a loophole in the restrictions on non-patent theatres in the genre of melodrama.
 Melodrama did not break the Patent Acts, as it was accompanied by music.
 Initially, these entertainments were presented in large halls, attached to public houses, but purpose-built theatres began to appear in the East End, such as the Pavilion Theatre in Whitechapel.
 The comic theatrical genre the harlequinade was also popular among London audiences.
 Its most famous performer, Joseph Grimaldi, best known for developing the modern day white-face clown, made his stage debut at Drury Lane in 1780.